GERD: Esophageal Erosion and UlcersSkip to the navigation

 In severe cases, patches of the lining of the esophagus wear away completely, and ulcers may develop.
 Ulcers can be shallow or deep and can destroy the lining of the esophagus where they develop.

 Treatment for ulcers in the esophagus usually means treating the GERD that caused the ulcer in the first place.
-Treatment for GERD usually involves one of two options:
+Treatment for GERD involves lifestyle changes and medicine.
+Treatment sometimes involves surgery.

 - Proton pump inhibitors, such as lansoprazole (Prevacid) and omeprazole (Prilosec).